Danskydan/Hilltop/README.md

 A Hilltop application is described as a hierarchy of typed cells and cell attributes.
 A Hilltop application is programmed by naming cells and providing formulas (i.e., code) for cell attrributes.
 As in a spreadsheet, cell attribute code is automatically reevaluated when their dependencies receive values.

+As with spreadsheets, a Hilltop application is programmed using a Hilltop-compatible editor.

 In Hilltop, child cells have a ‘.’ prefix, cell attributes have a ‘:’ prefix, and literal values are color-highlighted.
 For example:

 ##